 Australian passive AMR surveillance (APAS)

-Sullivan Nicolaides Pathology has been an important early contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW specifically for AURA 2016 and AURA 2017.
+Sullivan Nicolaides Pathology has also been an important contributor to national passive surveillance through the provision of reports on resistance in isolates referred by hospitals, aged care homes, community and general practices in Queensland and Northern NSW for many years.

 - Longitudinal datasets for specified organism-antimicrobial combinations